gaheldev/godot-version-manager/README.md

 ## Run Godot

-* `gvm run` runs the current working directory's project with project's version if it has been previously defined, otherwise asks to select the version to run.
+* `gdvm run` runs the current working directory's project with project's version if it has been previously defined, otherwise asks to select the version to run.

-* `gvm run VERSION` to run a specific version
+* `gdvm run VERSION` to run a specific version

-* `gvm run --system` to run the system's default
+* `gdvm run --system` to run the system's default

 <br><br/>